Saturday, September 29, 2012

 I was thinking about all of these meetings there are to choose from, and I thought we might as well start with this unlikely pairing:

-No, you're not seeing things.
 Spider-Man--humbled by hair.
 Like life wasn't already kicking him in the shin.

 Get a good look at that cover, though.
-It's the first and last time you'll see Medusa with the "red" hair that you and I are used to seeing on other real-world people--i.e., more orange in tint than pure "red."
+It's the first and possibly last time you'll see Medusa with the "red" hair that you and I are used to seeing on other real-world people--i.e., more orange in tint than pure "red."
 Within the book itself, however, the colorist shifts Medusa's hair color back to red (and I mean RED, brother), as it's always been previously portrayed.
-And that treatment isn't exclusive to Medusa--redheads like Jean Grey, Mary Jane Watson, et al. have, with few exceptions, had their hair colored in stark red.
+Nor is such treatment exclusive to Medusa--redheads like Jean Grey, Mary Jane Watson, et al. have, with few exceptions, had their hair colored in stark red.
 Perhaps it's because it "comes across" better in a medium like a comic book, whatever that means.
 Less of a distraction?
 Blends more easily with the other colors in the comic?
 I don't know.
 But it seems like an across-the-board edict for practically every title I've ever "red," heh heh.

 As for this particular story, it's all, of course, a misunderstanding, as many of these early meetings between characters were during the day.
 Medusa is studying average humans, in order to give Black Bolt a comprehensive report on which to base his decision regarding whether or not to rejoin the human race.
 She decides to accept an offer from a sleazy hair spray company exec who wants to use her to promote his product, but eventually she walks out on him.
-Pissed about the money he might lose, he spots Spider-Man swinging by and fabricates a story about how Medusa went wild and is threatening to take it out on the city--and Spidey swings off after her.
+Angry about the money he might lose, he spots Spider-Man swinging by and fabricates a story about how Medusa went wild and is threatening to take it out on the city--and Spidey swings off after her.

 Unfortunately, Medusa's arrogance doesn't exactly lend itself to a peaceful Q & A: